zsun9/mmbforecastdoc/docs/index.md

 The programs are stored in a private GitHub repository [here](https://github.com/zexisun/MMB_forecast_application).

+!!! info
+    This version of the documentation is prepared by KaiLong Liu and Zexi Sun.
+Last updated: May 3rd, 2021.

 The remainder of the page introduces the theoretical background of the project.

 ---